lexik/LexikMonologBrowserBundle/README.md

 Translations
 ------------

-If you wish to use default texts provided in this bundle, you have to make sure you have translator enabled in your config:
+If you wish to use default translations provided in this bundle, make sure you have enabled the translator in your config:

 ``` yaml
 # app/config/config.yml